MatthewFisher126/data_mining_class/README.md

-# data_mining_class
+# Data mining class project
-Credit card fraud detection classification comparing Random Forest and an ensemble approach (Random Forest + Bayesian techniques)
+Supervised machine learning project where I wanted to see if I could detect credit card fraud using two different methods.
+I compared a Random Forest and an ensemble approach which combined a Random Forest + Complement Naive Bayes algorithm.
+To account for the imbalanced dataset I used a technique called Synthetic Minority Over-sampling TEchnique (or SMOTE) which allowed me to bring up the minority or fraud cases to the same as non-fraud cases.
+As for the ensemble approach, I did this using a voting classifier to choose the highest probability between the two models.
+The Random Forest algorithm slightly outperformed the ensemble approach in most evaluation metrics (precision, recall, specificity, accuracy, Matthews Correlation Coefficient - 0.807 vs 0.797, respectively).